 Although it’s tempting to jet off to a new country every weekend, take the time to explore Florence more, in addition to nearby cities in Italy.
 I wish I had done more weekend trips around southern Italy instead of going to some other countries.
 Everyone gets so wrapped up in checking countries off of their bucket list while studying abroad in Florence, and they forget about the country they’re living in.

-Day trips are super easy to do, especially from Florence.
+Day trips are super easy to do, especially from Florence and the Florence Travel Guide is always great to look into.
 Pisa, Verona, Bologna, and Siena are all smaller, but still beautiful towns with amazing history, views, food, and art to take a quick day trip to.
 If you leave early, pack a ton into the day, and return in the evening, it will be well worth it.
 The trains are super convenient for getting around, and if you go at the right times, the tickets can be reasonably priced.
 You could probably do an overnight trip to the bigger cities, such as Rome, Milan, and Venice.
 But, if you’re feeling ambitious, you can make a very long day trip out of them too.

 Instead of taking a weekend trip to another country, maybe think about doing a longer weekend trip to somewhere in Italy– maybe the Amalfi Coast, Sicily, Pompeii, or Naples?
 I’m going to Sicily on a school trip this coming weekend, and I have to say, it’s one of the places I was most excited to see!

 Lastly, take time to explore the city you’re studying in.
 Studying abroad in Florence offers instant access to the heart of Renaissance Art.
 Take time to learn about the place you’re living in for a whole semester.
-There are plenty of non-touristy, inexpensive, and free things to do in Florence.
+There are plenty of non-touristy, inexpensive, and free things to do in Florence for a Florence Italy study abroad student.
 One of my favorite (and free!) things to do in Florence is to go to the Giardino delle Rose right across the Arno River.
 There’s beautiful view of the city, and it’s a great place to sit, read study, or talk with friends.
 Explore Florence and find your own hidden gems.
 There are so many things to do in Florence as a student that you might not even want to leave every weekend!